 We are heading into the 4th game of the season with a record of 3 – 0!
 WHAT????

 HUGE win last Saturday at home against ACC rival Clemson!
 Whoa!
 So much fun!
-And as a result, GT is now ranked 18th in the country.
-Hoping for another big win this week before facing another ACC rival in Wake Forest.
+And as a result, Georgia Tech is now ranked 18th in the country!
+Hoping for another big win this week before facing another ACC rival in Wake Forest next Saturday.
+We’re missing a few friends at this tailgate, but it’ll still be a great time with what looks like spectacular weather.

 GEORGIA TECH